Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Introduction

 \section{Introduction}

-\textbf{The significance of recommender systems.} In an increasingly digital world, institutions must accurately anticipate the next movie, song, product, or job that a user will interact with.
-From YouTube to Netflix, Spotify to Amazon, Facebook to Linkedin, recommender systems are a staple of our daily routines.
+In an increasingly digital world, recommender systems are a staple of our daily routines.
 They influence how we perceive our environment, from media content to human relationships.

-\textbf{Standard evaluation does not reflect real-life use-cases.} Traditional methods of evaluation that entail random sampling over a long period of time are perfect if the system is designed to remain unchanged for an equally long and predefined period.
-However, if the system is to be used in a dynamic setting, the way it is evaluated must reflect that.
-Inadequate evaluation techniques can lead to a false confidence, which is especially detrimental in commercial settings.
+Traditional methods of evaluation that entail random sampling over a long period of time are perfect for a system that is designed to remain unchanged for an equally long and predefined period.
+However, if the system is to be used in a dynamic setting, e.g. recommending the next song to play in a playlist, the way it is evaluated must reflect that.
+Inadequate evaluation techniques can lead to false confidence, which is especially detrimental in commercial settings.

-Evaluating a recommender system can be done \emph{online} or \emph{offline}. \emph{Online} evaluation entails deployment of the recommender in a commercial setting.
-While this may be the best way to measure the real-life impact of a system, it is also costly and therefore rarely used in research and benchmarking. \emph{Offline} evaluation is far more common in recommender systems research.
-Here, the model is evaluated on historical data, by selecting some portion of the data to train on, while some other subset is used for performance testing.
+Recommender system evaluation can be done \emph{online} or \emph{offline}. \emph{Online} evaluation implies deployment of the recommender in the real world, often in a commercial setting.
+While this may be ideal for measuring the real-life impact of a system, it is also costly, both in terms of resources and time, and therefore rarely used in research and benchmarking.
+In \emph{offline} evaluation, historical data is utilized.
+Some portion of the data is selected to train on, while another subset is used for performance testing.
+Since all data points are available beforehand, the evaluation costs and overall timeline are significantly reduced.

-\textbf{Many existing recommenders ignore temporal information.} Most recommender systems fall into one of the two main categories: content-based and collaborative filtering.
-Content-based filtering relies on recommended items having similar attributes to those that the user has previously interacted with.
-Collaborative filtering methods base the recommendation on items bought by similar users.
+Irrespective of whether they are evaluated online or offline, many existing recommenders ignore temporal information.
+Most recommender systems fall into one of two main categories: content-based or collaborative filtering \cite{Zhou_2020,he2017neural,liang2018variational,antognini2020interacting}.
+The former relies on recommended items having similar attributes to those that the user has previously interacted with, while the latter methods base their recommendation on items bought by similar users.
+However, many models completely ignore temporal information, with the notable exception of time-aware recommender systems\cite{campos2014time}.
+These systems introduce additional context to interactions: their temporal dimension.

-However, most models ignore temporal information, except a subtype of recommenders that focuses on the order of interactions.
-Time-aware recommender systems -- called sequence-aware recommenders -- introduce additional information to the interactions: the time at which the users' decisions were made.
-Consequently, there is a need to incorporate the temporal context into traditional recommenders.